PicoQuant/MH150-Demos/legally_required/Readme.txt

 Version 2, June 1991.
 The WRPC software was minimally modified and in order to meet the licensing terms the modified WRPC source code is provided as a tar.gz file.
 The original GPL license is included there.

+When the MultiHarp software or the MultiHarp programming library is used under Linux it uses Libusb to access the MultiHarp USB devices.
+Libusb is licensed under the LGPL which allows a fairly free use even in commercial projects.
+For details and precise terms please see http://libusb.info.
+In order to meet the license requirements a copy of the LGPL as appliccable to Libusb is provided here.
+The LGPL does not apply to the MultiHarp software and library as a whole.

 Trademark Disclaimer